ClementMadiot/Portfolio_React_Three.JS/README.md

 A tiny request Animation Frame powered 60 fps light weight parallax hover tilt effect for ReactJS.

 - [react-vertical-timeline-component](https://www.npmjs.com/package/react-vertical-timeline-component)
+Create visually appealing and interactive vertical timelines for your web applications.
+It provides pre-built components for representing timeline elements, including dates, icons, content areas, and connectors.

 - [react-router-dom](https://www.npmjs.com/package/react-router-dom)
 The react-router-dom package contains bindings for using React Router in web applications.
 Please see the Getting Started guide for more information on how to get started with React Router.